nixworks/public/news/2011/10/18/index.md

 ##### illegal immigrants
 ### [About 400,000 illegal immigrants were deported from the United States in the 2011 fiscal year, the most deportations ever in United States history, according to a report released by U.S. Immigration and Customs Enforcement. ](/news/2011/10/18/about-400-000-illegal-immigrants-were-deported-from-the-united-states-in-the-2011-fiscal-year-the-most-deportations-ever-in-united-states-h.md)
-_Context: illegal immigrants, United States history, fiscal year, U.S. Immigration and Customs Enforcement, deported_
+_Context: illegal immigrants, fiscal year, United States history, deported, U.S. Immigration and Customs Enforcement_

 ##### World Health Organisation
 ### [The World Health Organisation reports that global malaria deaths have fallen by over 20% since 2001, claiming that over 30 countries are on course to eradicate the mosquito-borne disease by 2020. ](/news/2011/10/18/the-world-health-organisation-reports-that-global-malaria-deaths-have-fallen-by-over-20-since-2001-claiming-that-over-30-countries-are-on.md)